 Calendar feedback is always extremely positive.
 ‘The Hong Kong Heritage Calendar is fabulous and illuminating’, says one recipient.
 Another wrote: ‘In our digital age, your finely printed calendar is especially appreciated.
 It is my most memorable gift that I send to company clients in Hong Kong and overseas.’
 One recipient commented: ‘Your calendar is eagerly awaited and enjoyed throughout each year.’

 The calendars from 2017 back to 2013 are shown below, with their background photo stories.
 Calendars sourced from book photos are linked to their books.
-Click on the small 2017 cover below to see its pages and photos.

 Please contact the Foundation for calendar enquiries.

 The 2018 calendar’s photos are from the Ng Sui Cheong Collection, the family heritage of Camay Ng Wong.
 This hitherto unknown collection of Hong Kong photos, taken by Camay Wong’s father, Ng Sui Cheong, were brought to the attention of The Photographic Heritage Foundation by Victor Cha, himself a keen photographer.
 Excited by the range and historical significance of these images, the Foundation has begun to research Ng’s photos.

 Ng’s images are unusual for various reasons, besides their visual and technical quality.
 He began photographing Hong Kong in the later 1930s and continued, as a serious amateur photographer, well into the 1960s.
 Thus, his images cover three decades.
 His photos include ‘salon’ landscapes and ‘documentary’ scenes with people.
 In both, his images highlight the meeting of ‘East and West’ that Hong Kong then – and still today – shows.
 Finally, while Ng’s background and profession were comfortable, as a photographer he reached out to capture the daily life of Hong Kong’s ordinary people.